Satkosia Tiger Reserve: Fauna

 This place also has many fishes like the cat fish which can have a weight of about 30 kilograms.

-Tigers are currently not here.
+Tigers are currently not present here.
 The National Tiger Conservation Authority, which had approved the transfer of six tigers from the wild of Madhya Pradesh's Kanha National Park to Satkosia Tiger Reserve in Odisha, has suspended the tiger translocation project pending a detailed review.
-The decision was taken after the first big cat, a male Royal Bengal tiger that had been translocated from Kanha tiger reserve in MP to Satkosia in Angul in June this year, was found dead in core area of the forest.
+The decision was taken after the first big cat, a male Royal Bengal tiger that had been translocated from Kanha tiger reserve in MP to Satkosia in Nayagarh in June this year, was found dead in core area of the forest.
 The translocation program was suspended in 2019.